Maker-Mark/Flask-SQLAlchemy-REST/README.md

 - If you're using a virtual environment activate it!(I'll assume virtualenv with the named environment "venv"),

-- Use `pip install -r requirements.txt` to get all the dependancies.
+- Use `pip install -r requirements.txt` to get all the dependencies.

 - `python app.py` should get you up and running!